Low Platelets (Thrombocytopenia) In Pregnancy: Causes And Treatment

 A high drop in platelet counts during pregnancy may lead to maternal health complications, such as preterm labor (10).

 Mild thrombocytopenia is relatively common in most pregnancies, but several studies have shown no serious consequences for the mother and the child.
-Nevertheless, if you have a low platelet count during pregnancy, you must make sure to keep a watch on your symptoms.
+Nevertheless, if you have a low platelet count during pregnancy, you must make sure to keep a watch on your symptoms, such as red and brown bruises, blood in urine and stool, or nose bleed during pregnancy.
 Take good care and have regular follow-up visits with your healthcare provider so that your thrombocytopenia can be closely monitored.

 Infographic: Symptoms Of Thrombocytopenia In Pregnancy